-How To Win More RFPs (According To A Procurement Pro)
+How To Win More RFPs (Advice From A Procurement Pro)

 There are, of course, two sides to any RFP: the procurement process and the response.

 But, as a vendor, if you knew more about the procurement process—like how and why RFPs are issued, how procurement teams source vendors, and the criteria they use to evaluate responses —would it impact your RFP response process?

 We’re here to tell you the answer is a resounding “YES!”

 In this post, we’re flipping the script and demystifying the procurement process so you can get better at effectively answering (and winning) more RFPs.

 To help, we’ve enlisted procurement pro Pallabee Bera, Vice President of Procurement for Jacksonville, Florida-based Acosta Sales & Marketing.

 Q. What’s the procurement team’s involvement in the RFP process?